-Check and make sure that the travel area is clear in front of the truck.
-Move the control handle from NEU-TRAL to FORWARD travel position.
+Check and make sure that the travel area is clear.
+Travel at full speed and let the control handle return to neutral.
+The truck should quickly decelerate to a stop.

-SCR TRACTION CONTROL
+TRACTION CONTROL

 Be sure to make a record of all maintenance and operating problems you find.
 Do not attempt to make repairs unless you are a trained authorized mechanic.